 You can check-in to your room from 2.30pm onwards (Best and Better rooms from 1pm).
 All guests are invited to join us for afternoon tea.
 This is the first occasion when everyone in the country house meets together – an opportunity to meet your leader and fellow guests, and find out more about your holiday.

-Ventnor Botanic Garden boasts an impressive collection of sub-tropical plants and trees and its planting is based on geographical regions of the world.
+In the morning, you will visit Ventnor Botanic Garden which boasts an impressive collection of sub-tropical plants and trees and its planting is based on geographical regions of the world.
 Its unique microclimate is on average 5 degrees warmer than mainland UK.

 Depart after a leisurely breakfast

 Freshwater Bay House

 Holidaying on the picturesque Isle of Wight doesn’t get any better than at Freshwater Bay House.
 Stood atop the island’s classic white cliffs and dominating the bay that it is named after, Freshwater Bay House has a gorgeous location.
 As well as 43 bedrooms, many decked out in blue and white printed wallpaper featuring foam-tipped waves breaking softly across the walls that act as a promise of the coastal scenery to come, there are three lounges and a friendly bar.
 Extensive gardens give on to the coast path, with a staircase that drops to the beach one way, while a path leads away across Tennyson Down towards the Needles in the other direction.
 If you’re experiencing some of the island’s plentiful sunshine (it averages around 2,000 hours a year), head to Alum Bay for coloured sands or Compton Bay for dinosaur footprints.
 Explore Carisbrooke Castle, stroll through Ventnor Botanic Gardens and keep an eye out for red squirrels in Borthwood Copse and America Wood.